generoi/drupal-project/README.md

     # You need to manually setup the remote environment hosts in:
     # - `config/environments.yml`
     ```
-5. Add a unique hash salt in the `.env.example`.
-6. Prepare your own ENV variables (pre-configured for the VM) `cp .env.example .env`
+5. Prepare your own ENV variables (pre-configured for the VM) `cp .env.example .env`
-7. Configure the correct build tasks, application name, and repo path in `package.json`.
+6. Configure the correct build tasks, application name, and repo path in `package.json`.
-8. Setup the new remote git repository
+7. Setup the new remote git repository

     ```sh
     # Remove the existing master branch